robamu-org/tmtccmd/docs/gettingstarted.rst

 for the GUI mode.

-It is optionally possible to pass a command history to the framework by implementing the :py:meth:`tmtccmd.tmtc.config.HookBase.get_cmd_history` function.
-An example implementation using the :py:class:`prompt_toolkit.history.FileHistory` class would look like this
+It is optionally possible to pass a command history to the framework by implementing the :py:meth:`tmtccmd.config.hook.HookBase.get_cmd_history` function.
+An example implementation using the :py:class:`prompt_toolkit.history.FileHistory` class would look like this:

 .. code-block:: python